Pandemic won't stop golf clubs ‘Doing it for Jarrod’ in 2020 - Shepparton News

 Lyle battled acute myeloid leukaemia three times in his 36 years of life, but his legacy continues to live on through the Challenge Foundation — as well as his wife Briony and daughters Lusi and Jemma.

-#DoingItForJarrod days are back this October & November & we want you to get involved ??— PGA of Australia (@PGAofAustralia) August 3, 2020
+#DoingItForJarrod days are back this October & November & we want you to get involved ??

 Dedicate a members’ day to the memory of Jarrod Lyle in 2020 and help raise much-needed funds for Challenge ??@GolfAust https://t.co/oZ70o14bck